bjoernkarmann/project_alias/README.md

 Setting | Description | Default
 --- | --- | ---
-Noise | This will turn on/off the looping noise| `ON` Politeness | This will add a polite endings to your commands, to provoke a false politeness towards the assistant, triggering it to response  xxxx . | `OFF`
-Gender | -- | `Female`
+Noise | This will turn on/off the looping noise| `ON` Gender | -- | `Female`
 Language | Change the language Alias uses to | `English` Volume | Change the volume of the speakers.
 This needs to be heigh enough for the noise to block the assistant, but low enough not to be audible. | `10`